Major depressive disorder: Life expectancy and the risk of suicide

 Depressed individuals have a shorter life expectancy than those without depression, in part because people who are depressed are at risk of dying of suicide.
 About 50% of people who die of suicide have a mood disorder such as major depression, and the risk is especially high if a person has a marked sense of hopelessness or has both depression and borderline personality disorder.
-About 2–8% of adults with major depression die by suicide.
+About 2%–8% of adults with major depression die by suicide.
 In the US, the lifetime risk of suicide associated with a diagnosis of major depression is estimated at 7% for men and 1% for women, even though suicide attempts are more frequent in women.

-Depressed people have a higher rate of dying from other causes.
+Depressed people also have a higher rate of dying from other causes.
 There is a 1.5- to 2-fold increased risk of cardiovascular disease, independent of other known risk factors, and is itself linked directly or indirectly to risk factors such as smoking and obesity.
 People with major depression are less likely to follow medical recommendations for treating and preventing cardiovascular disorders, further increasing their risk of medical complications.
 Cardiologists may not recognize underlying depression that complicates a cardiovascular problem under their care.

 Epidemiology

 Major depressive disorder affected approximately 163 million people in 2017 (2% of the global population).
 The percentage of people who are affected at one point in their life varies from 7% in Japan to 21% in France.
-In most countries the number of people who have depression during their lives falls within an 8–18% range.
+In most countries the number of people who have depression during their lives falls within an 8%–18% range.
+Lifetime rates are higher in the developed world (15%) compared to the developing world (11%).

 In the United States, 8.4% of adults (21 million individuals) have at least one episode within a year-long period; the probability of having a major depressive episode is higher for females than males (10.5% to 6.2%), and highest for those aged 18 to 25 (17%).
-Among adolescents between the ages of 12 and 17, 17% of the U.S. population (4.1 million individuals) had a major depressive episode in 2020 (females 25.2%, males 9.2%).
+15% of adolescents, ages 12 to 17, in America are also affected by depression, which is equal to 3.7 million teenagers.
 Among individuals reporting two or more races, the US prevalence is highest.
+Out of all the people suffering from MDD, only about 35% seek help from a professional for their disorder.

 Major depression is about twice as common in women as in men, although it is unclear why this is so, and whether factors unaccounted for are contributing to this.
 The relative increase in occurrence is related to pubertal development rather than chronological age, reaches adult ratios between the ages of 15 and 18, and appears associated with psychosocial more than hormonal factors.
 In 2019, major depressive disorder was identified (using either the DSM-IV-TR or ICD-10) in the Global Burden of Disease Study as the fifth most common cause of years lived with disability and the 18th most common for disability-adjusted life years.